openshift-pipelines/pipelines-as-code/docs/content/docs/install/bitbucket_cloud.md

 🔑 Repository CR workspace-repo has been updated with webhook secret in the repo-pipelines namespace ℹ Directory .tekton has been created.
-✓ A basic template has been created in /home/Go/src/bitbucket/repo/.tekton/pipelinerun.yaml, feel free to customize it. ℹ You can test your pipeline manually with: tkn-pac resolve -f .tekton/pipelinerun.yaml | kubectl create -f- ℹ You can test your pipeline by pushing generated template to your git repository
+✓ A basic template has been created in /home/Go/src/bitbucket/repo/.tekton/pipelinerun.yaml, feel free to customize it. ℹ You can test your pipeline by pushing generated template to your git repository

 ```